 - We know that migraines do run in families, and there is evidence of a genetic factor that could make certain individuals more prone to nerve irritation than others due to lack of insulation around the nerves called myelin.

-The American Migraine Center and Drs.
-Bahman Guyuron (plastic surgeon) and Roda Michelle (neurologist) work together to help patients who are suffering from migraine headaches find long-lasting relief.
+The American Migraine Center and Dr. Bahman Guyuron (plastic surgeon) and Dr. Michelle Roda (neurologist) work together to help patients who are suffering from migraine headaches find long-lasting relief.
 Call 440-442-6000 or 440-461-7999 for more information and to schedule a consultation.

 Schedule an appointment

 Dr. Guyuron welcomes new patients!
 Complete a quick form to request an appointment, and we will call you to schedule within one business day.
 You may also call us at 440-461-7999.Make an appointment